sedihglow/mother_nature_entertainment/README.md

 remove ionization bot
 remove de-ionization bot
 remove reionization bot

+HE LITERALLY WILL TAKE SAY A SONG WITH 6 WORDS AND PUT '-' IN BETWEEN EACH WORD SO ITS "ONE" WORD.
+THE ONE WORD KEY HE IS SOOOOOOO SMART TO HIMSELF AND NO ONE ELSE THE FUCKING BITCH ASS ALIEN GOD YAHWAY GOD SERIOUSLY THINKS ADDING A '-' between words that arent that way in any language will outsmart the universe itself.
+ISNT HE SO SMART TO THINK THE - WILL DO THAT?

+yahways, if your the only one that thinks something is smart, and no one thinks that you are smart, but you think your a unkillable necissary to the world genious, that means your retarded.

+remove your retarded bot
+remove your genetic-defect bot remove your greg bot remove your greg-brady bot remove your communication bot remove your community bot remove your posession bot remove your unity bot remove your indivduality bot remove your my-individuality but remove your burned-individuatily bot remove your burned-friendship-individuality bot remove your five bot remove your reroll bot remove your boogy bot remove your liam bot remove your iron-maiden bot remove your bruce bot remove your bruce dickensen bot remove your fear bot remove your circle jerks bot remove your WoW bot remove your world bot remove your world of warcraft bot remove your counterstrike bot remove your global offensive bot remove your repeat-word bot remove your repeat-word-over-and-over bot remove your round-and-round bot remove your CLR bot remove your come-live-the-riot bot remove yourd-beat bot remove your miller bot remove your josh miller bot remove your yoshi bot remove your chef bot remove your cook bot remove your professional bot remove your strip bot remove your club bot remove your professional-cook bot remove your shit bot remove your shit-wage bot remove your low-wage bot remove your rich bot remove your park bot remove your washington bot remove your washington-park bot remove your crane bot remove your construction bot remove your site bot remove your A bot remove your B bot

+remove your minus bot
+remove your tack bot
+remove your lube bot
+remove your dash bot
+remove your hyphen bot
+remove your tilde bot
+remove your alegator bot
+remove your grater-than bot

+remove your string bot
+remove your integer bot
+remove your character bot
+remove your 3-bit-pattern bot
+remove your blue-lips bot
+remove your pavlovs-daughter bot remove your back-of-a-truck bot remove your abracadabra bot remove your wigi-board bot remove your wand bot remove your grow bot remove your mother-nature bot remove your mother bot

 NOT ALL THE RULE OF 3 STUFF IS ANTI PRO STUFF, SOMETIMES ITS JUST 3 DIFFERENT WORDS THAT MEAN SOMETHING OPPOSIT AND IN THE MIDDLE.